sewenew/redis-plus-plus/README.md

 // This is GOOD.
 redis.command<void>("client", "setname", "name");

-// This is BAD.
+// This is BAD, and will fail to send command to Redis server.
 // redis.command<void>("client setname", "name");
 ```

 As I mentioned in the comments, the `SET` command not always returns `void`.
 Because if you try to set a key-value pair with *NX* or *XX* option, you might fail, and Redis will return a null reply.
 Besides the `SET` command, there're other commands whose return value is NOT a fixed type, you need to parse it by yourself.
+For example, `Redis::set` method rewrite the reply of `SET` command, and make it return `bool` type, i.e. if no *NX* or *XX* option specified, Redis server will always return "OK" string, and `Redis::set` returns `true`; if *NX* or *XX* specified, and Redis server returns a null reply, `Redis::set` returns `false`.

 So `Redis` class also has other overloaded `command` methods, these methods return a `ReplyUPtr`, i.e. `std::unique_ptr<redisReply, ReplyDeleter>`, object.
 Normally you don't need to parse it manually.
 Instead, you only need to pass the reply to `template <typename T> T reply::parse(redisReply &)` to get a value of type `T`.
-By now, `T` can be `std::string`, `double`, `long long`, `bool`, `void`, `Optional<T>`, `std::pair`, and `std::tuple`.
+Check the [Return Type section](https://github.com/sewenew/redis-plus-plus#return-type) for valid `T` types.
 If the command returns an array of elements, you can call `template <typename Output> reply::to_array(redisReply &reply, Output output)` to parse the result into an array or STL container.

 Let's rewrite the above examples: